jorrimprins/introduction-to-cs/README.md

 This is a repository for the Introduction to Computational Science course at the University of Amsterdam (2020/2021).

 #### Authors:
-- Isabelle Brakenhoff
+- Isabelle Brakenhoff (Assignment 2 and 3)
-- Jorrim Prins
+- Jorrim Prins (All assignments)

 #### Assignments:
 1. SIR-type models